 Public Goods founders Morgan Hirsch and Mike Ferchak met at a bar in China.
-It sounds like the beginning of a joke but it was Fortune that would bring the two together.
-They were both there exploring opportunities- Ferchak had a background in engineering, product development and manufacturing and Hirsh was there working in media after he had already started and sold his first business.
+It sounds like the beginning of a joke but it was Fortune that brought the two together.
+Both were in China exploring opportunities- Ferchak had a background in engineering, product development and manufacturing and Hirsh was there working in media after he had already started and sold his first business.
 Together, they started to discuss ways to build a sustainable lifestyle company.

 Fate would make their trajectory circuitous, however.
 Hirsh went back to Canada to run his family’s 100 year old leather goods business to prevent the company from being sold.
 When the business went bankrupt in 2014, Hirsh moved to NY where an idea struck him while brushing his teeth.
 “What if you could push a button, and all of your basic toiletries would get delivered to you on a subscription basis?”.